Moerizzy/TOFSeg/README.md

 ```

 Define the training, validation and test split (here 90, 5, 5).
 This will split the data so that all classes are equally distributed.
+It is set up for 100 files.
 ```
 python GeoSeg/tools/data_statistics.py --state "site name"
 ```